modulargaming/kohana-3.0/README.md

 * Set the default [timezone](http://php.net/timezones) for your application

+* You may need to set the base_url manually if auto detection does not work.

 Make sure the `application/cache` and `application/logs` directories are world writable with:

  `chmod 0777 application/{cache,logs}`